alexrudy/AstroObject/_sources/intro.txt

 Object
 ******

-**Objects** are really just collections of **frames** with a few additional helpful features.
+**Stacks** are really just collections of **frames** with a few additional helpful features.
 When you reduce an image, you really only care about a single image, and most of the time, you want the most recent changes to that image.
-That is where **objects** help.
-Instead of storing innumerable FITS files, you just add each **frame** (image) to a single **object**.
-Then, you can use that **object**'s methods to easily retrieve and store new data.
+That is where **stacks** help.
+Instead of storing innumerable FITS files, you just add each **frame** (image) to a single **stack**.
+Then, you can use that **stack**'s methods to easily retrieve and store new data.

-**Objects** provide smart :meth:`save` methods which allow you to pass either an already instantiated :meth:`frame` or just the raw data you wish to store.
+**Stacks** provide smart :meth:`save` methods which allow you to pass either an already instantiated :meth:`frame` or just the raw data you wish to store.
 Then, to retrieve your data, you can ask an object for the :meth:`frame` or the raw data.
 All of these methods are documented at :class:`AstroObjectBase.BaseObject`.

-If you intend to use **objects** and **frames** built into :mod:`AstroObject`, then you really don't need to worry about the implementaion of **frames**, in fact, you should be able to do everything you need, just knowing that a **frame** is a python-style *object* you can pass around, and using the methods provided by **objects**
+If you intend to use **stacks** and **frames** built into :mod:`AstroObject`, then you really don't need to worry about the implementaion of **frames**, in fact, you should be able to do everything you need, just knowing that a **frame** is a python-style *object* you can pass around, and using the methods provided by **stacks**

 Simulators
 **********